Blog and Resources

 Acceptance and Commitment Therapy (ACT)

 ACT helps you stop fighting anxious thoughts and start choosing actions based on what you actually value.
 Instead of trying to eliminate every uncomfortable feeling, you learn to make room for it while still showing up for the relationships, work, and life you want.
-For chronic worriers especially, this shift is freeing.

 Somatic and Nervous System Regulation

-Mindfulness-Based Approaches
+Mindfulness-Based Practice

-Want to talk through this in therapy?
+Want to talk this through in therapy?